 Easy Juicy Oven Baked Boneless Pork Chops are rubbed with a simple 4-ingredient seasoning and then baked until perfectly golden brown.
-Only one pan and 20 minutes for the moist and tender pork chops that’s full of flavor.
+It only takes one pan and 20 minutes to get moist and tender pork chops that are full of flavor.
 Plus recipe video!

 Though I always love flavorful bone-in pork chops like Baked Bone-in Pork Chops, this Boneless Pork Chops recipe is on the regular rotation at my house week after week.
 It only takes 5 minutes of prep and 15 minutes in the oven for the most delicious pork chops that everyone will love!